Ugholaf/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

 **:warning: Warning**<br><br>
-If your changes to a data file renders it invalid, SoConnect will discard the data file and start with an empty data file at the next run.<br>
+If your changes to a data file renders it invalid, SoConnect will discard the data file and start with an empty data file at the next run.

 * Familiarise yourself with the format of the data files before attempting any changes.<br>
 * Backup your data files in a separate folder before attempting any changes.